Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 <img src="Images/labelconfigs.png" width="800"/>
 </p>

-**Note:** Since we used automatic labels here and added them to our configurations, we are confident that the labels in the configurations match the labels of our objects.
+> :information_source: Since we used automatic labels here and added them to our configurations, we are confident that the labels in the configurations match the labels of our objects.
 In cases where you decide to add manual labels to objects and configurations, make sure you use the exact same labels, otherwise, the objects for which a matching label is not found in your configurations will not be detected by the labelers that are using those configurations.

 Now that we have labelled all our foreground objects and setup our label configurations, let's briefly test things.